 With the local government election held on 4 December 2021, ABE’s approach was to look at Council’s policies and strategies, critique their implementation against our stated principles and share the results with the community.
-ABE will be a continuing community forum advocating for the rights and concerns of Eurobodalla residents and ratepayers beyond the 2021 election and will be monitoring the new Council’s progress against principles of good governance.
+ABE is a continuing community forum advocating for the rights and concerns of Eurobodalla residents and ratepayers beyond the 2021 election and is monitoring the new Council’s progress against principles of good governance.

 A Better Eurobodalla has asked members of the community what’s important to them.
 We’ve attended local events and public meetings and ran structured ‘kitchen table’ conversations to understand ratepayers’ and residents’ concerns.
 The postponement of the local government elections from 2020 to September 2021 meant that we looked broadly at the governance around issues that affect the Eurobodalla across all levels of government, such as:

-How governments are responding to the impacts of the 2019-20 bushfires… is relief getting through to the people who need it?
+How governments are responding to the impacts of the 2019-20 bushfires… are continuing relief efforts getting through to the people who need it?

 Is Eurobodalla Shire Council asking community what their needs are, how well is Council conducting and responding to community consultation, and are ongoing governance issues (e.g. transparency, informed decision making) being addressed.

 Is climate change being treated seriously?